 - China: The granddaddy of single-day e-commerce blowouts belongs to Singles Day, held each year on November 11.
 Originally conceived as a celebration of singledom for lonely Chinese youngsters, Singles Day has grown into the world’s largest shopping holiday, thanks largely to the immense influence of Chinese e-commerce giant Alibaba.
-In 2016, per CNBC, Alibaba reported $17.8 billion in Singles Day sales – an eye-popping 32% increase over 2015, and roughly five times Cyber Monday’s haul that year.
+In 2018, per CNBC, Alibaba reported $30.8 billion in Singles Day sales – several times Cyber Monday’s 2017 haul.

 Black Friday vs. Cyber Monday